swarupmohalik/FFN/README.md

 A. Folder structure
    -------------------

-   1. ReadMe
+   1. README
    2. src  -- contains python source files
-   3. benchmarks -- contains diferent benchmark categories Each category contains mainly -
+   3. benchmarks -- contains diferent benchmark categories

+      Each category mainly contains -

       a) .onnx files -- NN is given in .onnx file format

       b) .vnnlib files  -- provide normalized input ranges and property specification

-      c) category_instance.csv files -- provide instances to be run for that category Format of category_instance.csv is  -
+      c) category_instance.csv files -- provide instances to be run for that category

+        Format of category_instance.csv is  -
         --------------------------------------

         .onnx file path,.vnnlib file path,timeout

    4. run_single_instance.py -- script to run a single instancei, how to run is given in "C"